JembaWoW/aux-addon/README.md

-# aux - WoW 1.12 AddOn
+# aux - WoW 1.12 AddOn (Nyctermoon Edition)

 The most advanced auction house addOn for the 1.12 client with some features more advanced than anything even on retail.

+Enhanced features added for the Nyctermoon private server: On Nyctermoon, a custom Marketer script will buy any item at white or better quality for 2x the vendor price if listed for 24 hours on the AH, which is the primary way to make gold on the server.
+These changes add some quality of life features by building on the default tweaked Aux addon posted in the Nyctermoon discord server so that it's easier to quickly post items from your inventory for the 2x vendor default (which is what all items are initially set at) and to hide or unhide items from the posting list.

+## Custom Added Features for Nyctermoon

+- **Ctrl + Left Click** on an item in the posting list will post it with default 2x vendor price settings for 24hr auction time.
+- **Shift + Left Click** on an item in the posting list will hide or unhide it.
+- "Post" is now the default tab when you open aux.
+- Posting items now prints a chat message to confirm what item you posted with the quantity and price (as a double check to make sure you're posting only things you want to sell at the correct prices).
+- _Bugfix:_ aux no longer displays the wrong item price when clicking on items in the post window.

-## Core Features
+## Original Core Features

 ### General

-* Completely independent replacement for the Blizzard interface.
+- Completely independent replacement for the Blizzard interface.
-* Elegant look based on the retail addOn TSM.
+- Elegant look based on the retail addOn TSM.
-* Many convenient shortcuts.
+- Many convenient shortcuts.
-* Convenient access to the unaltered Blizzard interface.
+- Convenient access to the unaltered Blizzard interface.

 ### Search

-* Automatic scanning of all pages for a query.
+- Automatic scanning of all pages for a query.
-* Saving of recent and favorite queries.
+- Saving of recent and favorite queries.
-* History of result listings with internet browser-like interface.
+- History of result listings with internet browser-like interface.
-* Advanced search filters which can be combined with logical operators.
+- Advanced search filters which can be combined with logical operators.
-* Autocompletion for entering filters.
+- Autocompletion for entering filters.
-* Concise listings cleary showing the most important information.
+- Concise listings cleary showing the most important information.
-* Sorting by percentage of historical value and unit price.
+- Sorting by percentage of historical value and unit price.
-* Sorting across all scanned pages.
+- Sorting across all scanned pages.
-* Quick buying from any page without rescanning everything.
+- Quick buying from any page without rescanning everything.
-* Real time mode which continuously scans the last page.
+- Real time mode which continuously scans the last page.

 ### Post

-* Automatic assembling and posting of multiple stacks.
+- Automatic assembling and posting of multiple stacks.
-* Automatic scanning of existing auctions.
+- Automatic scanning of existing auctions.
-* Concise listing of existing auctions.
+- Concise listing of existing auctions.
-* Undercutting of existing auctions by click.
+- Undercutting of existing auctions by click.
-* Concise listing of inventory items excluding the non auctionable.
+- Concise listing of inventory items excluding the non auctionable.
-* Manual exclusion of specific items from the inventory listing.
+- Manual exclusion of specific items from the inventory listing.
-* Saving post configuration per item.
+- Saving post configuration per item.
-* Efficient price input inspired by the retail addOn TSM.
+- Efficient price input inspired by the retail addOn TSM.

 ### History

-* Automatic gathering of historical data from all scans.
+- Automatic gathering of historical data from all scans.
-* Automatic collection of vendor prices.
+- Automatic collection of vendor prices.
-* Intricate calculations for a reliable historical value.
+- Intricate calculations for a reliable historical value.
-* Tooltip with historical value, vendor prices and disenchant value.
+- Tooltip with historical value, vendor prices and disenchant value.
-* Efficient storage of data.
+- Efficient storage of data.

 ## Slash Commands

 ### General

 **/aux** (Lists the settings)<br/>
 **/aux scale _factor_** (Scales the aux GUI by _factor_)<br/>
 **/aux ignore owner** (Disables waiting for owner names when scanning.
 Recommended)<br/>
 **/aux post bid** (Adds a bid price listing to the post tab)<br/>
 **/aux crafting cost** (Toggles the crafting price information)<br/>
 **/aux post duration _hours_** (Sets the default auction duration to _2_/_8_/_24_ hours)<br/>

 ### Tooltip

 **/aux tooltip value**<br/>
 **/aux tooltip daily**<br/>
 **/aux tooltip disenchant value**<br/>